egawahyu20/Data-Engineer-Portofolio/NoSQL Databases/README.md

 You can open [MongoDB](MongoDB.md) to see some MongoDB task such as Import, Create Index, Write Query, Aggregate and Export.

 # 4 - Working with a Cassandra database
+You can open [Cassandra](Cassandra.md) to see some Cassandra task such as Import, CQL query and Export.